Colic in horses is one of the worst fears we can have as a horse owner. Truth be told it’s not too pleasant for us vets either!

 When a horse starts to show colic symptoms our blood pressure rises and we have that deep profound worry.
 Will my horse need to be put to sleep?
 Will my horse need surgery?
 What will it cost for colic surgery to save my horse?
 Can colic be managed medically?
 Read on to learn more.

-Colic in horses is one of the most common problems that affect horses, and a reason why many, many horses die each year.
-It is therefore crucial that you learn to recognise the signs of colic.
+It is one of the most common problems that affect horses, and a reason why many, many horses die each year.
+It is therefore crucial that you learn to recognise the signs of abdominal pain.

 - Spasm: where the smooth muscle in the wall of the intestine contracts forcefully, or there is an excess of gas present